konrad-svahn/YouTube_watch-time_limitor/README.md

 5: click the Load unpacked button that appears

-6:  navigate to the downloaded files and select open folder on the folder named rickroll-browser-extention--main
+6:  navigate to the downloaded files and select open folder on the folder named rickroll-browser-extention--main Note that there may be two of these one inside the other, you will want to open the innermost one

 7: enjoy